-What are defined-contribution retirement plans?
+What are defined contribution retirement plans?

 Think savings accounts with tax benefits—and a lot of rules.

-Tax-deferred defined-contribution plans include 403(b) plans for nonprofit employees, 457 plans, mostly for state and local government employees, and the more familiar 401(k) plans.
+Tax-deferred defined contribution plans include the familiar 401(k) plans, similar 403(b) plans for nonprofit employees, 457(b) plans for state and local government employees, and the federal government’s Thrift Savings Plan.

 Congressional Budget Office.
 2007.
-“Utilization of Tax Incentives for Retirement Saving: Update to 2003,” Washington, DC: Congressional Budget Office.
+“Utilization of Tax Incentives for Retirement Saving: Update to 2003.”
+Washington, DC: Congressional Budget Office.

 Kawachi, Janette, Karen E. Smith, and Eric J. Toder.
 2006.
-Making Maximum Use of Tax-Deferred Retirement Accounts.
+“Making Maximum Use of Tax-Deferred Retirement Accounts.”
 Washington, DC: Urban Institute.

 Orszag, Peter R. 2004.
-“Balances in Defined Contribution Plans and IRAs,” Tax Notes 102:5.
-Washington, DC: Urban-Brookings Tax Policy Center.
+“Balances in Defined Contribution Plans and IRAs.”
+Tax Notes 102 (5): 655.

 Purcell, Patrick.
 2007.
-Pension Sponsorship and Participation: Summary of Recent Trends.
+“Pension Sponsorship and Participation: Summary of Recent Trends.”
 Washington, DC: Congressional Research Service.